swift-serverless/Breeze/README.md

 ```

+To be executed on a Lambda, the package needs to be built on `AmazonLinux2` and deployed.

 # Implementation Specs

 ## Lambda initialization

-During the initialization, the `BreezeLambdaAPI` reads the configuration from the following `Environment` variables:
+During the Lambda's initialization, the `BreezeLambdaAPI` reads the configuration from the following `Environment` variables:
 - `AWS_REGION`: AWS Region
 - `_HANDLER`: The handler name specifies the CRUD operation implemented by the Lambda using the following format `{executable_name}.{BreezeOperation}`